Michael Crichton: Reception

-Science fiction novels

 Most of Crichton's novels address issues emerging in scientific research fields.
 In a number of his novels (Jurassic Park, The Lost World, Next, Congo) genomics plays an important role.
 Usually, the drama revolves around the sudden eruption of a scientific crisis, revealing the disruptive impacts new forms of knowledge and technology may have, as is stated in The Andromeda Strain, Crichton's first science fiction novel: "This book recounts the five-day history of a major American scientific crisis" (1969, p.
 3) or The Terminal Man where unexpected behaviors are realized when electrodes are implanted into a person's brain.